-Dear Mr. Hanrahan,
+Dear Mr. O'Brien,

-This letter serves as evidence of Oakbrook Corporation's commitment to serve as the Property Management agent for the Prairie Creek Senior Apartments and Townhomes, a 75-unit affordable multifamily property located in Sun Prairie, WI.
-Habitat for Humanity of Dane County and Northpointe Development plan to apply for non-competitive 4% Housing Tax Credits in the Fall of 2021.
-If awarded County funds they plan to start construction in the spring of 2022.
-Oakbrook has significant experience in managing high-quality affordable housing projects throughout Wisconsin.
+This letter serves as evidence of Oakbrook Corporation's commitment to serve as the Property Management agent for the Broadway Lofts and Townhomes, a 75-unit affordable multifamily property located in Monona, WI.
+Northpointe Development plans to apply for competitive Housing Tax Credits in December of 2021.
+If awarded tax credits they plan to start construction in the Fall of 2022.
+Oakbrook has significant experience in managing high-quality affordable housing projects throughout Wisconsin and has partnered with Northpointe on similar developments to-date.